Environmental Sustainability and Climate Action

 Children’s voices in climate action

-World Vision identified that climate change is posing a serious child protection risks.
+World Vision has found that climate change is posing serious child protection risks.
 There is no silver bullet solution to the complex issues, but we believe that creating spaces for children’s agency in climate action has a transformative impact on their lives and has the power to change society for the better.
-We empower girls and boys to be strong voices to improve community welfare in diverse issues such as environmental concerns, changing change and child protection.
+We empower girls and boys to be strong voices to improve community welfare in diverse issues such as environmental concerns, climate change and child protection.

 Families walk across a dusty plane in Somalia land to collect water truck in through emergency support